olegkyka/StarBoy/README.md

 # StarBoy:

-Usage of StarBoy for pentesting targets without prior mutual consent is illegal.
-Starboy is intented to be a helpful tool for educational purposes, penetration testers and security researchers.
+Starboy is intented to be a helpful tool for educational purposes and security researchers.

 # How to install: